ealexandros/UServer/README.md

 .\Userver\helpers> ./flash -l *communicaiton_port*
 ```

-Where the communication port is the port in which your microcontroller is connected.
+The `communication_port` is the port in which your microcontroller is connected.

 **P.S**: First make sure that you downloaded all the necessary tools.
 (Check the [requirements](#-requirements) for more)